sra405/homebrew/README.md

 ### How to Use

-Edit the `brew_backup.sh` to point to your repo, ensuring your machine is authorised to push changes to that repo by default.
+Run either the backup `./brew_backup.sh` or restore `./brew_restore.sh`, ensuring your machine is authorised to push changes the repo.
 This works well in as a cronjob to fully automate the backup.

 ### NOTES